vakila/vakila.github.io/_posts/2016-08-22-marionette-act-ii-testing.md

 This and the other Marionette unit tests can be found in the directory  [`testing/marionette/harness/marionette/tests/unit/`](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/tests/unit/), so have a peek there for some more examples.

+Once we've got our super awesome new test, we can run it (with whatever super awesome settings we want) using the harness's command-line interface.
+Let's take a look at how that interface works.

 ### What is the interface to the harness like?

-Let's take a peek at the [constructor method](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/runner/base.py#496-582) for the `BaseMarionetteTestRunner` class:
+Let's peek at the [constructor method](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/runner/base.py#496-582) for the `BaseMarionetteTestRunner` class:

 {% highlight python %}
 class BaseMarionetteTestRunner(object):